YCL92/GDCE/README.md

 ### Prepare required dataset

-Run `download-embed.py` to download the data required by the experiment.
-Additionally, download the RSNA pneumonia detection dataset from this [link]([RSNA Pneumonia Detection Challenge (2018) | RSNA](https://www.rsna.org/rsnai/ai-image-challenge/rsna-pneumonia-detection-challenge-2018)).
+Run `download-embed.py` to download the data required by the experiment, and run `prepare-embed.py` to process the EMBED dataset.

+Additionally, download the RSNA pneumonia detection dataset from this [link]([RSNA Pneumonia Detection Challenge (2018) | RSNA](https://www.rsna.org/rsnai/ai-image-challenge/rsna-pneumonia-detection-challenge-2018)), and run `prepare-rsna.py` to process the RSNA dataset.

-After that, run `prepare-dataset.py` to pre-process the data, you can specify which dataset you will use by changing `dataset_dir` in `config.yaml`.
+After that, run `prepare-dataset.py` to pre-process the data, you can specify which dataset you will use by changing `dataset_name`.

 ### Train downstream task model

 For evaluation purposes only, skip this section and simply follow the instructions in the "test" section.
+You can download our pre-trained weights from this [link](https://drive.google.com/drive/folders/1MvSS2VNVg7R2f-2aEkxLmjpk3zHOHMQ9?usp=sharing) and unzip to the "checkpoint" folder.

 Run `train-patho.py` to train the pathology classifier (breast density classification or phenomina detection).